Mack and Mabel: Synopsis

 Eventually, Mabel wants to try other genres of film.
-Frank, an actor in Mack's company who aspires to bigger things, sees Mabel's potential as a serious actor, and has written a romantic drama with her in mind.
-Mabel, who is still in love with Mack and afraid of losing him, reluctantly declines Frank's offer.
+Frank, an actor in Mack's company who aspires to bigger things, sees Mabel's potential as a serious actor, and has written a romantic drama called Molly, with her in mind for the title role.
+Mabel, who is still in love with Mack and afraid of losing him, reluctantly declines.
 Mack is only interested in comedy ("I Wanna Make The World Laugh").
 Mabel eventually stands up to Mack and lobs a prop pie at him during rehearsals.
 Soon the whole cast is throwing pies, and the resulting melee inspires another set of two-reelers.
-Mabel apologises to Mack, and the status quo is resumed.
+Mabel regrets her childish behaviour, and the status quo is resumed.